pythonanywhere/flask-tutorials/tutorial-2.md

 but [virtualenvs are the best in the long run](https://help.pythonanywhere.com/pages/VirtualenvsExplained).
 They're basically private stores inside your PythonAnywhere account of the specific modules (Flask and its extensions) that your site depends on -- check out the link above if you want the details of how they work.

+So, we want to add a timestamp.
+That means we need to add a migration.
+That means that we need to install a new extension.
+And that means that we need to create a virtualenv.
+This kind of cascade happens frequently enough when coding that it's got a name: [yak shaving](https://en.wiktionary.org/wiki/yak_shaving).
+Let's strop our razor and get to it.

 In your bash console, and run the following command: